Azathothas/Stars/README.md

 - [iyear/tdl](https://github.com/iyear/tdl) – 📥 A Telegram downloader/tools written in Golang
 - [izzetemredemir/GoSitemap2Md](https://github.com/izzetemredemir/GoSitemap2Md) – GoSitemap2Md is a Golang program that generates a sitemap URL in Markdown format and stores the URLs in a urls.json file for easy adding of new URLs.
 This tool simplifies the process of generating and maintaining a sitemap for your website.
 - [j3ssie/goverview](https://github.com/j3ssie/goverview) – goverview - Get an overview of the list of URLs
-- [j3ssie/metabigor](https://github.com/j3ssie/metabigor) – OSINT tools and more but without API ke
+- [j3ssie/metabigor](https://github.com/j3ssie/metabigor) – OSINT tools and more but without API key
 - [j3ssie/osmedeus](https://github.com/j3ssie/osmedeus) – A Workflow Engine for Offensive Security
 - [jaeles-project/gospider](https://github.com/jaeles-project/gospider) – Gospider - Fast web spider written in Go
 - [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) – The Swiss Army knife for automated Web Application Testing